geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Then rouse thee, Richard, hast thou cause for shame?<br>
 Oh! no, thy sister will not taint thy fame.<br>
 Look on thy own Matilda, look, for here<br>
-‘Tis I should falter, and ‘tis thou should’st cheer.”<br>
+’Tis I should falter, and ’tis thou should’st cheer.”<br>
 &emsp;“Alas!” he answered, “all the pride I feel<br>
 In thy pure faith, thy self-devoted zeal,<br>
 Makes but thy loss more dear; yet shall not He<br>